ngalvani/Tableau---Super_Store/README.md

 **Tableau Data Visualization Project**<br>
 **<br>About<br>**
-This repository contains a Tableau data visualization project showcasing various analyses and insights derived from a provided dataset.
+This repository contains a Tableau data visualization project showcasing various analyses and insights derived from a provided dataset relating to a company store sales.
 The primary objective of this project is to demonstrate proficiency in Tableau by visualizing and exploring different aspects of the dataset.

 **<br>Dataset<br>**
 The dataset used for this project contains the following columns: